-Baking with the kids is a great thing to do while on vacation or even on a snow day.
-Especially with something that is sweet, and sticky, and fun to make together- like these raspberry cookie roll ups!
+Baking with the kids is a great thing to do -especially with a holiday treat that is sweet, sticky, and fun to make together- like these raspberry cookie roll ups!

 These raspberry cookies take a little bit of patience to create, but they are well worth the effort!